bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    amount = 10000000  ## In satoshis (=100 mBTC)

-:ref:`“amount” <term-pp-amount>`: (optional) the :ref:`amount <term-pp-amount>` you want the spender to pay.
-You’ll probably get this value from your shopping cart application or :ref:`fiat <term-fiat>`-to-BTC exchange rate conversion tool.
+:term:`“amount” <PP amount>`: (optional) the :term:`amount <PP amount>` you want the spender to pay.
+You’ll probably get this value from your shopping cart application or :term:`fiat <Fiat>`-to-BTC exchange rate conversion tool.
 If you leave the amount blank, the wallet program will prompt the spender how much to pay (which can be useful for donations).

 .. highlight:: python